vondenstein/gatsby-plugin-git-lastmod/README.md

 The options are as follows:

 - `useFallback` (boolean=false) Whether to use the current date as a fallback if the git commit date cannot be retrieved for a given page.
 If set to false, the date will be `undefined` and no `lastmod` value will be set in the sitemap for affected pages.

+- `continueWithoutRepo` (boolean=false) Whether to continue the Gatsby build if no git repository is found.
+If set to false, production builds will throw an error if a git repository cannot be found.